rfhb/ctrdata/README.md

 - For MS Windows, install [`Cygwin`](https://cygwin.org/install.html):
   In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an automated minimal installation.
-Alternatively, manually install Cygwin with packages `perl`, `php-jsonc` and `php-simplexml` into `c:\cygwin`.
+Alternatively, manually install Cygwin with packages `perl`, `cat` and `sed` into `c:\cygwin`.
 The installation needs about 160 MB disk space.

-- In macOS including 11 Big Sur, these are already installed; as alternative and 🔔for macOS 12 Monterey and later, [`homebrew`](https://brew.sh/) can be used: `brew install php`, which seems to include all `php` libraries required for `ctrdata`.

-- In Linux, these are usually already installed; tools to install vary by distribution (e.g., `sudo apt install php-cli php-xml php-json`).
+In Linux and macOS 12 Monterey and later, these tools are typically already available as part of the OS, thus *no* action required.

 ### 3. Script to automatically copy user’s query from web browser